-Today it has been 25 years since I was that fearful sixteen year old mom without a clue in the world of what I was doing.
+Today it has been over 25 years since I was that fearful sixteen year old mom without a clue in the world of what I was doing.
 I have been determined since that day to rise above the statistics and I am so thankful that I didn’t go through with my initial choice.

 But it has been very hard.
 Being a mom is hard work.

 Being a mom at sixteen is even harder and I understand all the reasons someone might choose not to.